oracle-livelabs/apex/apex-workflows/create-workflow/3-create-workflow.md

     ![Create Variable](./images/create-variable.png " ")

 3. A new variable with Name **New** gets created in the tree.
-Click on it and enter/select the following in the Property Editor:
+In the Property Editor, enter/select the following:

     - Identification > Static ID: **BOOKING_ID**